 Ball State is currently accepting online students from all states except North Carolina.
-Plus, we are not accepting online nursing students from a few states.
+And, we are not accepting online nursing students from a few additional states.
 Review our state authorization list for more information.

 These situations can change, so please check back here for updates.

 The U.S. Department of Education requires that any U.S. college or university offering online or distance programs to U.S. citizens in a state where it is not physically located to meet states' requirements to legally offer postsecondary, online education in that state.

 The regulations for authorization vary from state to state.

 Ball State University, located in Indiana, is currently pursuing authorization from all states, plus the District of Columbia and U.S. territories.